Contact

 Wiseman has made site-specific installations for public institutions, international brands, and private collections.
-His work is included in the permanent collections of the Los Angeles County Museum of Art, Rhode Island School of Design Museum, and the Corning Museum of Glass.
+His work is included in the permanent collections of the Corning Museum of Glass, Los Angeles County Museum of Art, the Barack Obama Presidential Center, and Rhode Island School of Design Museum.
+David Wiseman’s designs are often featured in media outlets such as The New York Times, The World of Interiors, and Architectural Digest.
+His recent monograph, The Four Seasons of Flower Fruit Mountain, was published by August Editions in 2024.

 Ari Wiseman is a Partner in Wiseman Studio, where he works in close collaboration with his brother, designer and artist, David Wiseman and the staff of Wiseman Studio to advance projects with collectors, designers, museums, and galleries.
 He is responsible for setting the direction and strategic vision of the studio and managing how David’s work is shared with the public.
 Ari also has been overseeing the development of the new Wiseman Studio complex in Frogtown, Los Angeles.
 Previously, he served as Deputy Director of the Solomon R. Guggenheim Foundation (2010–2016), where he was charged with strategic planning, and in partnership with the foundation’s director, led its global museum program and collections strategy.